 What are the main pros and cons of arbitration?

-Philip Chong, DLA Piper’s Head of International Arbitration, Europe, outlines the main advantages and disadvantages of international arbitration.
+Philip Chong, DLA Piper’s Head of International Arbitration, Europe, and Charles Allin, Senior Associate, Litigation and Regulatory, outline the main advantages and disadvantages of international arbitration.

 Enforceability: Arbitral awards are automatically enforceable in the 157 countries that are parties to the New York Convention 1958.